Skip to main content

 • Data privacy and cybersecurity: Maintaining the confidentiality, integrity, and availability of the data and information of Deloitte clients and individuals through safe and secure data collection practices, strong data protection policies and procedures, and measures designed to protect Deloitte’s computers, technology, and systems against unauthorized access and maintain information integrity and availability.

-• Health and well-being: Supporting peoples’ well-being by providing programs, resources, and incentives that enable informed decisions and health; includes creating a culture that promotes satisfaction and a safe, secure work environment for all, especially in light of the COVID-19 pandemic and the shift to hybrid work.
+• Health and well-being: Supporting Deloitte people’s well-being by providing programs, resources, and incentives that enable informed decisions and health; includes creating a culture that promotes satisfaction and a safe, secure work environment for all.

 • Impact of client services: Services provided by Deloitte to clients have broader impacts on the economy, environment, and people.
 This topic focuses on the alignment of stakeholders’ expectations and Deloitte's environmental and social strategies with services delivered to clients.